Mileage: 3.7 miles RT

 Elevation Gain/Highest: 1100ft/4100ft

-Map: Green Trails Benchmark Mountain No. 144, my GAIA
+Map: Green Trails Benchmark Mountain No. 144

 My favorite places to stop post hike with friends are: Grilla Bites, Route 2 Taproom and Grazing Place, Good Brewing Company, River House Cafe, Espresso Chalet, Gustav’s, Yodelin’s Broth Company, South, Dan’s Food Market, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.